searchisko/searchisko/configuration/data/query/contributor_profiles.md

 ##### `contributor`

-Is used to narrow the scope the query will be executed against.
+Is used to pull specific profiles only or to narrow the scope the query will be executed against.
 It **MUST match `sys_contributors`** value.
 Can be used multiple times.